electronicarts/texturesets/Docs/TechnicalOverview.md

 # Texture Sets Technical Overview

-Texture sets is developed primarily as a plugin for UE5.
+Texture sets is developed as a plugin for UE5.
 Some engine changes were necessary to add the required extensibility but these were kept to a bare minimum, and always implemented in a generic way.

 # Table of Contents